stellar-deprecated/docs/learn/concepts/accounts.md

 Account are created with the [Create Account](./list-of-operations.md#create-account) operation.

 Account access is controlled by public/private key cryptography.
-For an account to perform a transaction—e.g., make a payment—the transaction must be signed by the private key that corresponds to that account's public key.
+For an account to perform a transactionï¿½e.g., make a paymentï¿½the transaction must be signed by the private key that corresponds to that account's public key.
 You can also set up more complicated [multi-signature] (./multi-sig.md) schemes for authorizing transactions on an account.

 ## Account fields